KevinMeneses/SOLID-Principles-Example/README.md

 ## Dependency Inversion Principle

-This principle establishes that high level modules should not depend on low level modules, neither low level modules on other low level modules, but both should depend on abstractions.
+This principle establishes that high-level modules should not depend on low-level modules, neither low-level modules on other low-level modules, but both should depend on abstractions.